 1. the completed application form, which can be found at the bottom of this page, or

 2. in the case of those in receipt of the benefits listed above a copy of the “award Letter” may be submitted if preferred.

 Changes in Circumstances

->

-> Should your circumstances change and you are no longer entitled to a fee waiver, you should advise the Centre for Lifelong Learning, whereupon the remaining proportion of the tuition fee may be payable.
+Should your circumstances change and you are no longer entitled to a fee waiver, you should advise the Continuing & Professional Education, whereupon the remaining proportion of the tuition fee may be payable.

->

-> How to Apply
+How to Apply